 Prince Henry was extremely popular in England and often eclipsed his father, for whom the same could not be said.
 Relations between father and son were often tense, on one occasion, whilst they were hunting near Royston, James was heard to criticize Henry for lacking enthusiasm for the chase, Henry initially moved to strike his father with a cane but thought better of it and rode off, most of the hunting party then followed him.

-In common with his brother Charles, Henry was a keen collector of paintings, sculpture and books, at the age of 16, he had already built up an art collection, which included dawings by Holbein, which are now housed in the Windsor Castle library.
-He also enjoyed music and literature, and had an interest in architecture.
+In common with his brother Charles, Henry was a keen collector of paintings, sculpture and books, at the age of 16, he had already built up an art collection, which included drawings by Holbein, which are now housed in the Windsor Castle library.
+He also enjoyed music and literature and had an interest in architecture.

 His body lay in state at St. James's Palace for four weeks.
 The great writers of the day, Ben Jonson, John Donne, George Herbert wrote elegies, Richard Sackville, Earl of Dorset, wrote "Our rising sun is set ere scarce he had shone, and.all our glory lies buried,".